ito-suite/ng-ito-dataviewer/README.md

 #ITO-dataviewer

 This is the core Client UI and Logic for asset creation, reading, updating and deleting (CRUD).
-It includes a number of basic views composed of powerful dynamic jade mixins that *might at some point* be constructed from json at build time.
+It includes a number of basic views composed of powerful dynamic jade mixins that *might at some point* be constructed from json at build time - or even dynamically created from template stubs according to currently active scope.

 ## FEATURES